aycin1/hooks/README.md

 ## Disclaimer

-This project is purely for the purpose of presenting skills obtained from building my own full-stack site
+This project is purely for the purpose of presenting the skills I have obtained from building my own full-stack site